RenaSchott/Project5-MyBag/README.md

 ### Long-tail keyword testing

 For the long-tail keyword testing the website Wordtracker was used.
 Examplary results are shown below.
-The competition and volume was not determined or low.
-That is why the keywords used as meta tags were chosen based on the results of the [Search results for keywords](#search-results-for-keywords).
+The competition and volume was not in general low.
+That is why the keywords used as meta tags were chosen based on these results and the results of the [Search results for keywords](#search-results-for-keywords).

 ![seo1](readme-images/seo1.png)